 How the week looked like for individual cryptocurrencies

-Traditionally, Bitcoin prices goes really high before other cryptocurrencies receive a boost because many people first convert fiat into Bitcoin and then start dealing with other cryptocurrencies.
+Traditionally, Bitcoin prices go really high before other cryptocurrencies receive a boost because many people first convert fiat into Bitcoin and then start dealing with other cryptocurrencies.
 Nevertheless, that tradition appears to have been conserved just a little bit this week as some cryptocurrencies outshone Bitcoin in their price gains.

-Bitcoin Cash was largest gainer in the last week till today for the top 10 tokens and coins, gaining a massive 59 percent to a price of $1,168.23.
+Bitcoin Cash was the largest gainer in the last week till today for the top 10 tokens and coins, gaining a massive 59 percent to a price of $1,168.23.
 Stellar, which is now eighth in the top 10 list, was the second largest gainer of the week, up by 49.57% to a price of $0.37464.
-Third position went to Cardano, rising 46 percent, then IOTA by 39 percent and Ripple by 39 percent.
+The third position went to Cardano, rising 46 percent, then IOTA by 39 percent and Ripple by 39 percent.

 Starting with Bitcoin, the cryptocurrency struggled to stay above $8,000 a few weeks ago but now gained more than 10 percent this week at the time of writing, and growing from last week's gain of below 10 percent.